netglue/Expressive-Prismic/README.md

 ## Defining Routes

-In order to allow you to specify properties of a document to look out for during routing, you must map the route parameter names you want to use to the prismic document/api equivallent.
+In order to allow you to specify properties of a document to look out for during routing, you must map the route parameter names you want to use to the prismic document/api equivalent.
 The defaults are:

     'prismic' => [
         'route_params' => [